raspberrypilearning/build-first-robot/worksheet.md

 	*Ensure that your robot is turned upside down on a table so that when you run your program you will see the wheels moving but it will not run off the table.
 Remember it is connected by cables right now that might cause a problem!*

 	Click on **Run** and **Run Module** or press `F5` on your keyboard to run your program.
 You should see the wheels on our robot turn on for 2 seconds and then turn off.
+	Both wheels should now move forward, if one of the wheels moves backward, reverse the wires for that motor using it's corresponding output on the Pibrella.

 ## Make your robot turn